 Those that play to their strengths as advisors on how best to partner and connect the marketing ecosystem will be ideally positioned to respond to and leverage the advantages of AI’s rapid, agile development cycles and changing desires of modern brands.

 Wondering who to partner with?

-What about Adext, which has created the world’s first Audience Management as a Service (AMaaS) that applies AI and machine learning to find the most profitable audience for any ad at a cross-channel level?
+What about Adext AI, the world’s first audience management as a service, a tool that applies AI and Machine Learning to find the most profitable audience for any ad at a cross-channel level?